 2) The boundary conditions are assumed to be dissipative which means that

 Condition 1) guarantees the existence of solution of the boundary-value problem \eqref{sist_2} in the cylinder $[0,\infty)\times Q$, while 2) implies its uniqueness.

-For both problems \eqref{sist_1} and \eqref{sist_2}, theorems on continuous dependence of the solution on the input data hold, i.e. the problems are correctly posed.
-The both problems are practically important, since many physical processes (including linear elasticity, acoustic, Maxwell equations) are described by such kind of systems.
+For both problems \eqref{sist_1} and \eqref{sist_2}, theorems on continuous dependence of solutions on the input data hold, i.e. the problems are correctly posed.
+Both problems are practically important, since many physical processes (including linear elasticity, acoustic, Maxwell equations) are described by such kind of systems.

 For the considered problems, there exist different numerical methods, from which we use those developed in \cite{go76,go71}, see also \cite{kps}.
 Their convergence relies on the following well-known theorem (see e.g. \cite{gr,kps,strik}): if a difference scheme approximates the given differential problem and is stable (which is an intrinsic property of the difference scheme), then the (discrete) solution of the corresponding difference equations converges to the exact solution of the differential problem in an appropriate grid norm; the speed of convergence corresponds to the order of approximation.